-The daughter of a U.S. diplomat, Alice McVeigh was born in Seoul, South Korea, and spent much of her childhood and early years in Thailand, Singapore, and Myanmar.
-Returning to the U.S., she lived for a time in McLean, Virginia, while working on a cello performance degree at the internationally renowned Jacobs School of Music.
-Later, she studied cello with a well-known British cellist and an eminent teacher, who became widely known as the teacher of Jacqueline du Pré.
-Remaining in London as her base, Alice performed all over the world, most notably with the BBC Symphony Orchestra, the Sir John Eliot Gardiner’s Orchestre Revolutionaire et Romantique, and the Royal Philharmonic.
+The daughter of a U.S. diplomat, Alice McVeigh was born in Seoul, South Korea, and spent her entire childhood living in South Korea, Thailand, Singapore, and Myanmar.
+Returning to McLean VA as a teenager, she fell with an audible thud for the cello, taking a cello performance degree at the internationally renowned Jacobs School of Music.
+After graduating, she came to London to study for a year with William Pleeth, the teacher of Jacqueline du Pré.
+Instead, after marrying a British musicologist, Professor Simon McVeigh, Alice has lived in London ever since, performing in British orchestras all over the world, most notably the BBC Symphony Orchestra, the Sir John Eliot Gardiner’s Orchestre Revolutionaire et Romantique, and the Royal Philharmonic.
+She took British nationality in 2000.

-McVeigh first published two contemporary novels, While the Music Lasts and Ghost Music in the 1990s.
-The books were released by Orion Publishing (now Hachette).
-The reviews were spectacular: “The orchestra becomes a universe in microcosm; all human life is here . . .
+Alice had always written fiction as a hobby.
+She sold her first full-length novels, While the Music Lasts and Ghost Music, to Orion/Hachette in the late 90s.
+Reviews were spectacular: “The orchestra becomes a universe in microcosm; all human life is here . . .
 McVeigh succeeds in harmonising a supremely comic tone with much darker notes.”(The Sunday Times) And: “McVeigh is a professional cellist and is thus able to describe with wry authority the extraordinary life of a London orchestra.
 This is a very enjoyable novel, and not quite as light as it pretends to be.”
-(The Sunday Telegraph)
+(The Sunday Telegraph).

-Married to Professor Simon McVeigh, Alice can generally be found with a racket in her hand, smiting tennis balls at the Bromley Tennis Center.
-Meanwhile, their daughter Rachel is studying Chinese Literature at Peking University.
+Alice can generally be found with a racquet in her hand, smiting tennis balls at the Bromley Tennis Centre.
+The McVeigh’s daughter, Rachel, is studying for a Ph.D in Chinese Literature at Harvard, carrying a Presidential Scholarship.

 Jane Austen-Inspired Stories